concilify/stackage-aws-lambda-nuget/README.md

 ### Installation

-To enable debugging lambda functions that use the custom runtime install the Fake Runtime API package as a global tool.
+To enable debugging lambda functions that use the custom runtime, install the Fake Runtime API package as a global tool.
 To use a pre-release package you will need to specify the version.

 `dotnet tool install --global Stackage.Aws.Lambda.FakeRuntime [--version {VERSION}]`